gvlos/academic-kickstart/content/authors/admin/_index.md

 Previously, I was at the [Machine Learning Genoa Center](https://malga.unige.it/) in the group of [Lorenzo Rosasco](http://web.mit.edu/lrosasco/www/) (also at [MIT](https://cbmm.mit.edu/about/people/rosasco)) and [Agnese Seminara](http://www3.dicca.unige.it/aseminara/).

-:brain:  Intelligence  :brain: to me is just a computational problem.
+:brain:  Intelligence  :brain: to me is related to language and evolution.
 I am working on a formal theory out of this idea.
 Reach out if you are interested, I am looking for collaborators!

 <!-- Check out this recent [conversation](https://www.linkedin.com/posts/malga-machine-learning-genoa-center_facultyspotlight-physics-ai-activity-7048632972110880768-3oEk). -->